Thursday, January 6, 2011

 In commencing to write about the art of Ceramics, the question presents itself: What is art?

-In the Neolithic era pottery served a function in material subsistence.
+In the Neolithic era, pottery served a function in material subsistence.
 Raw clay from the earth was used to make baskets air and watertight.
 When it was discovered that the heat permanently hardened the clay, the art of ceramics was born.

 As the market evolved, it came to be that the creators of the form and the decorators of the pottery signed their work and so from the beginning of man’s history, the concept of “art” as something above and beyond mere function has evolved as a by-product of the market place.
 One could provide more for one’s family by offering that which satisfies more than material function and appeals to man’s need for beauty.
 Aesthetics was likely as much a part of pottery produced by women in the process of doing the household chores, just as the manifestation of beauty is as natural to man as it is to nature, but it was the marketplace that brought a wider appreciation in which the linguistic construct of “art” as separate from mere “function” was culturally articulated.

 Art has long been associated with class distinctions.
-“Blue chip art” is beyond the reach of the ordinary person, and often synonymous with “important art”.
+“Blue chip art” is beyond the reach of the ordinary person, and is often synonymous with “important art”.
 It is a symbol of social status for the rarified private collector.
-“Fine art” is traditionally identified as art for arts sake and by definition excludes art that has a functional purpose.
+“Fine art” is traditionally identified as art for art's sake and by definition excludes art that has a functional purpose.
 Dictionary .com defines

 “Fine art” as "a visual art considered to have been created primarily for aesthetic purposes and judged for its beauty and meaningfulness, specifically, painting, sculptures, drawing, watercolor, graphics, and architecture.”

 The inclusion of architecture in the above definition is incongruous.
-A building has an obvious and primary functional purpose and yet architecture is included in the above contemporary definition of ”fine art”, where as ceramics and other functional objects are excluded.
+A building has an obvious and primary functional purpose and yet architecture is included in the above contemporary definition of ”fine art”, whereas ceramics and other functional objects are excluded.
 A possible conclusion is that the inclusion of architecture is explained by the larger degree of concentrated wealth involved in creating a larger functional object such as a building.
-I submit that this is a bad definition of both fine art and design - as if aesthetics is the primary purpose for creating a building and function merely a tangential happenstance or after thought of the aesthetic purpose, in direct denial of the foundational tenant of good design;” Form follows function”.
+I submit that this is a bad definition of both fine art and design - as if aesthetics is the primary purpose for creating a building and function merely a tangential happenstance or afterthought of the aesthetic purpose, in direct denial of the foundational tenant of good design;” Form follows function”.

 The power elite are the arbitrators of a society’s “important art”.
 Important art is exhibited in high-end galleries and museums.
-While the power elite may dismiss art produced for middle class or mass markets, the general public often looks aghast at what is presented as art by the power elite, be it Jeff Koon’s 1991 “Made in Heaven” show at the Sonnabend Gallery in Soho, New York City- a show of oversized images of Koons and his then wife, a porn star, in the act of having sex- or the 2010 federally funded Smithsonian Gallery show featuring ““images of an ant-covered Jesus, male genitals, naked brothers kissing, men in chains, Ellen Degeneras grabbing her breasts and a painting the Smithsonian itself describes in the show‘s catalog as ’homoerotic.’ –all in a show that the museum describes as “the first major exhibition to examine the influence of gay and lesbian artists in creating modern American portraiture.”
+While the power elite may dismiss art produced for the middle class or mass markets, the general public often looks aghast at what is presented as art by the power elite, be it Jeff Koon’s 1991 “Made in Heaven” show at the Sonnabend Gallery in Soho, New York City- a show of oversized images of Koons and his then-wife, a porn star, in the act of having sex- or the 2010 federally funded Smithsonian Gallery show featuring ““images of an ant-covered Jesus, male genitals, naked brothers kissing, men in chains, Ellen Degeneras grabbing her breasts and a painting the Smithsonian itself describes in the show‘s catalog as ’homoerotic.’ –all in a show that the museum describes as “the first major exhibition to examine the influence of gay and lesbian artists in creating modern American portraiture.”
 It is arguable that the show is functionally motivated - all be it a political function.
 Thus in accordance with the dictionary.com definition of fine art, The Smithsonian’s gallery show is no more classifiable as “fine art” than beautiful pottery “artifacts” found in ancient graves.

 It is quite possible to apply the design axiom “Form follows function” to every work of art invoking some interesting results.
 Form can follow from a spiritual, intellectual, political, or practical function.
 All of the arts are expressed through some manner of form.
 “Art” is an elusive quality not easily defined, always reinventing itself anew.